Production of Jurassic World: Filming

 Principal photography began on April 10, 2014, at Hawaii's Honolulu Zoo.
 The film was made under the working title Ebb Tide, which Spielberg chose before Trevorrow was hired.
 Spielberg did not visit the set, although he watched daily film footage at the end of each production day and sometimes advised Trevorrow on the filming of certain scenes.

 In contrast to the prevalence of digital cinematography in the 2010s, cinematographer John Schwartzman used Panavision cameras with a combination of Kodak 35mm and 65mm film stocks.
-One of the 65mm cameras used on the production was used in the filming of Stanley Kubrick's 2001: A Space Odyssey.
+One of the 65mm cameras was previously used in the filming of Stanley Kubrick's 2001: A Space Odyssey.
 The reason the filmmakers chose to shoot Jurassic World on film stock, in addition to both Spielberg and Schwartzman's personal preference for the format, was to match the visual aesthetic of the previous three film-shot Jurassic Park pictures, and because the film's exterior jungle scenes required a greater dynamic range of light than digital cameras could accommodate.
 Most of Jurassic World was made on 35mm film and large exteriors in Hawaii were shot using 65mm film, which was used for visual effect sequences and as location shots where the filmmakers wanted extra visual impact.

 The film is presented in a Univisium 2.00:1 aspect ratio, an intermediate ratio that falls between the two industry standard aspect ratios of 1.85:1 (flat) and 2.39:1 (scope).
 This was chosen because it allowed enough height for humans and dinosaurs to fit into the same frame without giving up a sense of scope, and closely matches the ratio of digital IMAX screens.
 Schwartzman made extensive use of the Technocrane telescopic crane, which Crowley described as fitting for a thriller, "being able to march into people, to get in closer and closer, as they realize that there's something out there".
 Tracking shots, particularly those that would serve as reference to the visual effects team, used a Spydercam.

-Scroggins Aviation Mockup & Effects was hired to fabricate and build the Blue Eurocopter EC130 T2 airframe body known as "JW001" in the film, while 32TEN Studios created the automatic Jurassic World gates and various practical effects such as explosions.
-During filming, Trevorrow confirmed reports that the story involved a functioning dinosaur theme park and a hybrid dinosaur; he was disappointed these details could not be kept secret until the film's release.
-During filming, the Indominus rex was also known as Diabolus rex, a name Trevorrow devised to maintain secrecy on the project.
+Less than two months into filming, Trevorrow confirmed reports that the story involved a functioning dinosaur theme park and a hybrid dinosaur; he was disappointed these details could not be kept secret until the film's release.
+The Indominus rex was also known as Diabolus rex, a name Trevorrow devised to maintain secrecy on the project ahead of its release.

+Scroggins Aviation was hired to fabricate and build the blue Eurocopter EC130 T2 airframe body known as "JW001" in the film, while 32TEN Studios created the park's automatic Jurassic World gates and various practical effects such as explosions.
+Automaker Mercedes-Benz provided several models for use as the park's staff vehicles.